KTH/devops-course/README.md

   * Deadline 1 for async tasks: Oct 1 2024, 17h Stockholm time
   * Deadline 2 for async tasks: Oct 8 2024, 17h Stockholm time
   * Deadline 3 for async tasks: Oct 15 2024, 17h Stockholm time
-  * Deadline for feedback on essays or katacodas: 48 hours after delivery for a given deadline
+  * Deadline for feedback on async tasks: 48 hours after delivery for a given deadline
   * Deadline for repeated tasks (all): **Nov 5 2024, 17h Stockholm time**.
   * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.
 * Final grading scheme